physbuzz/sicp/src/ch2/notes-ch2-1.md

 Super tedious!
 I guess this is the 1980's version of "implement these getter functions" -.-

-I was tempted to implement a type system (integer switch to choose rect1 or rect2 based on the int) but I think this implementation captures the spirit of the problem.
+I was tempted to implement a programmatic way to switch between rect1 or rect2 based on a flag passed in, but I think that's overengineering the problem.

 @src(code/ex2-3.rkt)

 #### Exercise 2.4

 Here is an alternative procedural